 6 (7-inch) flatbreads

 These flatbreads are so easy to make: Just mix the dough, roll it out and cook it in a hot pan for a minute or two.
 You can use them as wraps, in place of tortillas or in place of chapati.Print Save RecipeSaved!
 Click to Remove Ads

-- 1 tablespoon olive oil, plus additional for cooking
+- 1 tablespoon extra virgin olive oil plus additional for cooking

 - 6 tablespoons hot water